dentarg/auth0-blog/_posts/2017-03-07-managing-state-in-angular-with-ngrx-store.markdown

 ### App Component Template HTML

-Now let's add some HTML to our `app.component.html` template.
+Now let's add some HTML to the `app.component.html` template.
 Replace the current contents of this file with the following:

 {% highlight html %}
 <!-- src/app/core/app.component.html -->